Marketing Funnel KPIs for Each Stage + How to Track Them

 Tracking and analyzing user interactions helps you understand what motivates them to stick to your product or what causes churn.

-With Userpilot, you can track not only feature usage but also other in-app interactions such as clicks, hovers, text inputs, etc.
+With Userpilot, you can automatically track key in-app interactions such as clicks, text inputs, and form submissions.

 Send microsurveys across different stages to collect feedback and measure customer loyalty